VictorOmoboye/Student-Performance-Analysis/README.md

 The code visualizes correlation metrics within the numerical dataset using a heatmap, highlighting key relationships.
 It reveals a moderate positive correlation of 0.73 between *Grade Class* and *Absences*, a weak positive correlation of 0.13 between *GPA* and *Weekly Study Time*, and a strong negative correlation of -0.92 between *GPA* and *Absences*.
 Additionally, a notable negative correlation of -0.79 is observed between *Grade Class* and *GPA*.
 These insights emphasize the significant influence of attendance and study habits on academic performance.
 ![image](https://github.com/user-attachments/assets/12e7fc1d-d240-45f5-9e6a-98512f7ce14e)

+#### KEY INSIGHTS
+- **Strong Negative Correlation**: A significant negative correlation of -0.92 was found between *GPA* and *Absences*, indicating that higher absenteeism is strongly associated with lower academic performance.
+- **Moderate Positive Correlation**: *Grade Class* and *Absences* exhibited a positive correlation of 0.73, suggesting that attendance plays a role in determining grade classification.
+- **GPA and Study Time**: A weak positive correlation of 0.13 was observed between *GPA* and *Weekly Study Time*, implying study habits have a modest influence on academic performance.
+- **Demographic Variations**: Academic performance varies across gender, ethnicity, and socioeconomic status, indicating the need for targeted support based on these factors.
+- **Outliers and Data Distribution**: Outliers were identified in *Age* and *Study Time*, which could skew analysis, requiring careful handling to ensure accurate modeling and predictions.

+### RECOMENDATION
+- **Improve Attendance:** Prioritize initiatives to reduce absences, as the strong negative correlation between GPA and Absences (-0.92) highlights its significant impact on academic performance.
+- **Enhance Parental Engagement:** Develop programs to increase parental involvement, as Parental Support was identified as a key factor influencing student success.
+- **Targeted Interventions for Demographic Groups:** Use demographic insights to create tailored support strategies for students based on gender, ethnicity, and socioeconomic status to address performance disparities.

+### CONCLUSION
+In conclusion, this project successfully leveraged data analytics to uncover key factors influencing student performance at Aspire Education Hub.
+Through a rigorous process of data cleaning, exploratory analysis, and visualization, we identified critical relationships between academic success and variables such as *Parental Education*, *Study Time*, *Absences*, and *Extracurricular Activities*.
+The use of correlation analysis and demographic insights revealed not only how these individual factors affect performance but also how they interact in complex ways.
+By addressing outliers and ensuring data integrity, the project provided a clearer picture of student outcomes, enabling more informed decision-making.

+The ultimate achievement of this project was the development of a predictive model that classifies students into grade categories, enabling the school to implement targeted interventions for at-risk students.
+By focusing on the most predictive factors, such as attendance and parental involvement, Aspire Education Hub can provide more personalized and effective support for students.
+This data-driven approach empowers the institution to proactively address academic challenges, ensuring that all students receive the necessary resources to succeed.
+Overall, this project has laid the foundation for continuous improvement in student performance through evidence-based strategies and interventions.

 ### THANK YOU
 For more information, you can contact me
 ![image](https://github.com/user-attachments/assets/f1fa9d80-667e-421c-b5fa-6d796010c029)